 - 10 cups kale, rinsed and chopped

-- In a blender, puree one can of rinsed chickpeas with two cups of chicken stock.
+- Using a blender, puree one can of rinsed chickpeas with two cups of chicken stock.

-- In a blender, add in all the rest of the ingredients, except the kale, into the pot and stir well.
+- Add the rest of the ingredients, except the kale and stir well.

 - Garnish with fresh kale and freshly grated Parmesan cheese.